open-mmlab/mmdeploy/docker/README.md

 ### Run docker container

-After building docker image succeed, we can use `docker run` to launch the docker service.
+After building the docker image succeed, we can use `docker run` to launch the docker service.
 GPU docker image for example:
 ```
 docker run --gpus all -it -p 8080:8081 mmdeploy:master
 ```